-Join Todd Perkins for an in-depth discussion in this video Creating the project, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Creating the project, part of iOS App Development: Apple iCloud API (2013).

 Now let's create the project for the app.
 In Xcode, click Create a new project or go to File > new project, and choose under iOS > Application > Master- Detail Application template.
 This template isn't far away from what we want the end result of our notes app to be, so it's going to help us a lot.
 I'll click Next, for Product Name I'll type Plain Ol' Notes, for Organization Name I am going to leave that blank, for Company Identifier I am going to put my reverse domain structure which is com.toddperkins.